 Predominantly a source of monounsaturated fat, olives also contain some saturated fat and so should be consumed in moderate amounts.

 Need to know...

 - Olives are about 10-15% fat, which is mostly monounsaturated fat (omega-9).

 - An average serving of pitted olives is 15g -20g, or about 5 olives.

 - Olives may also be high in salt due to the fact they are packaged in brine, which is another reason to consume only in moderation.

-- Olive oil is recommended on the OMS program, but ideally should be extra virgin (cold-pressed and unrefined) olive oil which is the most healthful version.
+- Olive oil is recommended on the Overcoming MS program, but ideally should be extra virgin (cold-pressed and unrefined) olive oil which is the most healthful version.

 The avocado serving size is officially 1/3 of a medium avocado, or 50g of avocado.